tobiasbriones/cp-unah-is910-simulation-theory/random-babylon-dice/index.md

 The dice is exactly the same each time you run the code.

 The little challenge is to generate a random dice when creating it.

+## Analysis of the Problem

+First, there's the code to set up the scene which is finished in the end by adding the implementation of the cube or dice.
+That's the scene that is rendered on the screen.

+Then there's the other section to generate the dice.
+Notice that, the sprite sheet with the numbers from 1 to 6 used to take each side of the cube is given on the texture member.
+Next, in the for loop we select a sprite from the texture to set it as a side of the dice.
+Thus, the only thing we'll do is to make that selection arbitrary.
+Moreover, we need to make sure to select a unique random face each time until we finish all the dice sides.